The Conservatoire, Blackheath

 • We look forward to opening up our historic, vibrant and inspiring buildings to both local residents who do not yet know us and the quality wide-ranging work across the arts we deliver, as well as visitors from across London and the wider area.

 • The Blackheath Conservatoire of the Arts is the result of the grassroots action of the local SE London community.
 In 1881 local residents formed the Blackheath Conservatoire of Music, and, fourteen years later, the Blackheath, Lee and Lewisham School of Art.
 Driven by a desire to bring the arts to Blackheath they purchased shares in a company established by local resident William Webster.
 The income generated funded the building of the Conservatoire of Music (opened in 1896) and the School of Art (opened a year later).
-Open House marks the 120-year anniversary of the opening of the Art Building.

 • With the adjoining concert venue, the Blackheath Halls, we form part of the oldest surviving purpose-built arts complex in London.